micha-k/doing-crypto/README.md

 ## Literature

-* A great book for getting started is _Understanding Crpytography_ by Christof Paar and Jan Pelzl, ISBN: 978-3-642-04100-6
+* A great book for getting started is _Understanding Cryptography_ by Christof Paar and Jan Pelzl, ISBN: 978-3-642-04100-6